 We’ve written extensively about Vodafone’s network improvements over the last 5 years.
 Vodafone coverage has improved dramatically, particularly in Australia’s capital cities.
 The short version of all the research and our longer articles is that Vodafone’s 3G network is very good in Australia’s main cities.
 If that’s where you live, we recommend that you seriously consider Lebara.

 As well as providing access to the Vodafone network at rates better than Vodafone themselves offer, Lebara have an additional string to their bow.
-Lebara have negotiated substantial discounts on calls to other countries, from your Australian mobile.
+Lebara have negotiated substantial discounts on calls to other countries, right from your Australian mobile.
 These are international rates you won’t even get with Vodafone themselves.
 For now, Lebara are reselling a quality 4G network – up with the best in Australia.
-And yet their data inclusions are enormous when compared to the competition from the mother companies – Vodafone and Telstra.
+And yet their data inclusions are enormous when compared to the competition from the mother companies like Vodafone and Telstra.

 Lebara use the Vodafone 4G network.
 But what does that mean?